Rain God Mesa, Monument Valley, US (2016-2020)

 The land I visited belongs to the Navajo Nation.
 I want to give something back in return from what I received from my journey and besides that, I am a firm believer in energy exchange and that all is connected.
 After mail exchanges I am happy to announce that I'll be donating all proceeds from the sales (after the production costs) from the Rain God Mesa project to support the Navajo Water Project, which is a program of the DigDeep Right to Water Project 501c3.
 To learn more about their work visit the website: https://www.navajowaterproject.org/project-specifics

 Delivery 3-5 weeks depending on location.
-Payments via PayPal or by agreed invoice and bank transfer.
-If ordering more prints in one go the shipping cost is adjusted accordingly.
+Payments via PayPal or by agreed invoice / bank transfer.
+Shipping is included.

 If you want to support the Navajo Water Project in another way you can make direct donations through their website.

-For more info about the works, request of different size, proposals or such and order you can contact me here: post (at) inaotzko.net
+For more info, request of different size or proposals you can contact me here: post (at) inaotzko.net

 For more info about The Navajo Water Project contact Annie Lascoe / annie (at ) digdeep.org